 The primary practice sites for the UW Medicine combined PGY1/PGY2 Health System Pharmacy Administration and Leadership Residency program are the University of Washington Medical Center Northwest and Montlake Campuses and Harborview Medical Center.
-The program provides the Executive Master of Health Administration (MHA) residents or the Master of Health Informatics & Health Information Management (MHIHIM) residents 14 months of training in health system leadership practice: clinical and operational management, patient safety and process improvement, management of financial resources, human resources management, and advanced leadership development.
-The program offers flexibility which allows the residency to be tailored to the specific needs of the individual.
+The program provides the Executive Master of Health Administration (MHA) residents or the Master of Health Informatics & Health Information Management (MHIHIM) residents 52 weeks of training in the PGY1 program and 58 weeks of training in health system leadership practice: clinical and operational management, patient safety and process improvement, management of financial resources, human resources management, and advanced leadership development.
+The program offers flexibility allowing the residency to be tailored to the individual's specific needs.
 The aim of the program is to prepare residents who can assume high level managerial, supervisory, and leadership responsibilities.
-Concurrent with rotations, the resident will be enrolled in either the Executive MHA Program or the MHIHIM Program through the University of Washington School of Pharmacy Health.
+Concurrent with rotations, the resident will be enrolled in the Executive MHA Program or the MHIHIM Program through the University of Washington School of Pharmacy Health.